luckyboyLiu/aPSF/README.md

 ## Overview

-aPSF (Auto Prompt Structure Fusion) is an automatic prompt optimization framework that discovers and refines prompt structures through error-driven factor selection and multi-armed bandit (DAP-UCB) algorithms.
+aPSF (Adaptive Prompt Structure Factorization) is an automatic prompt optimization framework that discovers and refines prompt structures through error-guided factor selection and interventional single-factor optimization.
 Given a task description and a small set of examples, aPSF automatically:

 1. **Discovers** the latent factor structure of a prompt (e.g., tone, format, perspective) via an Architect LLM.
-2. **Selects** the most impactful factor to refine at each step using a DAP-UCB bandit policy.
+2. **Selects** the most impactful factor to refine at each step using error-guided factor selection.
 3. **Optimizes** the selected factor with error-driven feedback, producing improved prompt candidates.
 4. **Evaluates** candidates with a unified scoring pipeline and accepts improvements.